open-resources/dash_curriculum/tutorial/part1/chapter4.md

-# Chapter 4: Linking Dash components
+# Chapter 4: Linking Dash Components

 ## What you will learn